How to Become a Sponsor

 Responsibilities of Being a Sponsor

-- Impose their religious beliefs on their newcomer.
+- Do not impose religious or lifestyle beliefs on the newcomer.

 Is There a Right Way and Wrong Way to Be a Sponsor?

 AA states there’s no“correct” or “incorrect” way to be a sponser.
 Every person will bring their own experiences to the practice.3